Why Literature?

 They Were Chosen: A Novel

 Many would agree police brutality gets a bigger spotlight than other issues that negatively impact Black people.
 As we mourn the loss of individuals shot while unarmed, we can’t forget the safety & wellbeing of those who are still living among us.
-This comical, yet critical novel explores sexual violence through the lens of two college students at an HBCU in New York City.
+This comical, yet critical novel explores sexual violence through the lens of two HBCU in New York City.
 (Vision Speaks Press, 2022).

 ESSAYS & OP-EDS